enelson1001/M5StackBME280/README.md

 The app has 3 additional tasks running besides the Application Task.
 - PollSensorTask - A task that periodically collects measurements(temperature, pressure, humidity) from the BME280.
 - LvglTask - A tasks that runs LittlevGL.
 All files in gui folder are running under this task.
 - SntpTask - A task that runs SNTP.
-Updates the local system time on Sntp TimeSyncEvents and publishes DateTimeValue.
+Updates the local system time on Sntp TimeSyncEvents and publishes TimeValue.

 ## Pictures of the various views
 The Measurements View